tytydraco/yessleep/out/My_13_year_old_son_started_a_youtube_channel_and_one_of_his_followers_are_writing_him_bizarre_messages_part_3.md

 She looked away, her silence heavy.

 “I think it marked her.
 Followed her.
-I think it waited for pain to bloom—and when it did, it latched itself onto Jason.’’
+I think it waited for pain to bloom—and when it did, when the crash happened… When Jason started his youtube channel… It latched itself onto him.’’

 I shook my head, I felt the weight of the entire world on my shoulders.
 Why my little boy?
 Why didn’t it just choose me instead?

 I asked her, the answer, cruel, relentless.

 ‘’Children are more fragile, more susceptible, their feelings are more raw.
 It… Prefers this.
-It prefers this.’’
+And it still isn’t analog; it has to reach you through the digital realm.
+The deeper it can draw you into the online world, hypnotize you, the better it can possess you.’’

 I sighed.
-At my ropes and completely desperate I asked her: ’Is there nothing I can do?’
+At my ropes and completely desperate, I asked her: ’Is there nothing I can do?’

 She signaled for me to follow her.